Preparation of the Dossier

 - As a member of the Academic Coordinator series, where do I find information on the personnel review process for my series?

 - Academic Affairs procedures are outlined in the Academic Personnel Manual (UCD 220 and UCD 220AF).
 The review process is summarized in the Delegation of Authority.
 For all academic titles, the Vice Provost-Academic Affairs sends an Annual Call to the deans which is updated and issued after the end of each academic year.
-It outlines information on changes in the APM and a timeline for submitting documentation for merit and promotion dossiers to the Office of the Vice Provost.
+It outlines information on changes in the APM and a timeline for submitting documentation for dossiers to the Office of the Vice Provost.
 Each dean provides his/her deadlines for specific types of actions.
 The Annual Call, APM, and Delegation of Authority Chart are available on the Vice Provost-Academic Affairs web page.
 Academic Coordinators should review the specific criteria for advancement outlined in APM 375 and UCD 220AF.

 - On what criteria will my work in the review period be evaluated?